loganmhb/cliodb/README.md

 3. Ability to query the database as of a particular transaction or point in time

+4. More efficient reindexing: currently, when enough new data accumulates in-memory in the transactor, it stops everything and builds a totally new index.
+Both of these are unnecessary; it should instead construct an index in the background (might require throttling transactions if background indexing can't keep up with new transactions) and the index should re-use any segments that don't need to change.
+(If you're importing sorted data, the whole index could get reused for at least the EAVT index.)

+5. Data partitions: Datomic assigns entities to partitions, which are encoded in the upper bits of the entity id.
+This causes entities in the same partition to get sorted together, which improves cache availablitity and also has some nice benefits for the amount of copying needed during reindexing, I think.

+6. Cardinality/uniqueness options: it should be possible to specify whether an attribute can have one or many values for a particular entity, and whether an attribute must be unique.

 # Known issues

 There are many problems, and FIXMEs littered throughout the code